truong04/MLOPS/README.md

 Now you can run your app and watch the pipeline every time you type
 ```
 python ur_ap_name.py run # click on the url to go to metaflow ui
-mlflow ui #too se the model performance and version in mlflow ui
+mlflow ui #to see the model performance and version in mlflow ui
 ```

 Your teminal screen should look like this